 - Awesome Aussie: He was an Australian who managed to become a popular presenter and author in the United Kingdom.

 - Celebrity Is Overrated: His documentary series "Fame In The 20th Century" talked about how fame evolved during the century as a result of the rise of mass media, especially film.
 From the 20th century on people could become famous in a matter of days and without having to do something first.
 Every episode handled roughly a decade and discussed many universally famous celebrities.
 He noted that "fame without achievement is nothing".

 - Deadpan Snarker: He is notorious for his dry, witty commentary, both in writing as during his commentary over video footage.
-There are several old Formula One review videos presented by Clive James that are full of wit (and a little sarcasm): "The Renaults looked very impressive touring around together like Fangio and Moss.
+There are several of his old Formula One review videos that are full of wit (and a little sarcasm): "The Renaults looked very impressive touring around together like Fangio and Moss.
 Or Flanagan and Allen"; "In Mansell's pit I was glad to see that his helmet was still globular.
 Instead of crushed flat by the burden of being called 'The British Hope'"; "While the Renaults were being put back together so they could be thrown away..."; "Senna was so moved that he spoke"; "Piquet was on the pole.
 He was still on it when everyone else went past."